muretti0114/smart-hvac/README.md

 The above two conditions can be merged as follows:
 -  (roomComfortable AND noDeviceWorking) OR (nobodyExist AND noDeviceWorking)

-If the current state of the HVAC service does not satisfy the above condition, the service propose some actions according to a pre-determined (or dynamic) policy.
+If the current state of a HVAC service does not satisfy the above condition, the service propose some actions according to a pre-determined (or dynamic) *policy+.

-Finally, All (or some) of the proposed actions are executed in accordance with the execution policy.
+Finally, all (or some) of the proposed actions are executed in accordance with the *execution policy*.

 ## Discomfort Index
 For a given temperature t and humidity h, the discomfort index DI is calculated as follows: